Corey Bailey

 On August 6, 1991, British computer scientist Tim Berners-Lee published the

-first-ever website while working at CERN (European Organization for Nuclear
+first-ever website while working at CERN.

-Research).
 Tim Berners-Lee developed HTML, HTTP and URL’s.

 So, with the creation of a single web page, the World Wide Web was born.

-Today, the number of websites is somewhere North of 1.8 Billion.
+Today, the number of websites is somewhere north of 1.8 Billion.

 Web Page Hosting